 Join UICA as we celebrate the opening of US IS THEM: Art from the Pizzuti Collection and Here + Now.
 Enjoy light refreshments, hear remarks from UICA’s Exhibitions Curator, and learn about the works on view from docents stationed in the galleries.

 UICA worked alongside an active advisory committee made up of entrepreneurs, professionals, and activists with demonstrated histories in community advocacy and equity development to ensure an authentic and impactful commitment to diversity and inclusion.
 The advisory committee includes; George Bayard, Janean Couch, Alice Jasper, Latesha Lipscomb, Eddie Tadlock, Jamiel Robinson, and LaTarro Traylor.

-UICA thanks the following for their generous support of US IS THEM and Here + Now
+UICA thanks the following for their generous support of Here + Now

 Ferris State University

 The Daniel and Pamella DeVos Foundation